prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 If your invoice URLs share a common layout, you can create an `invoice.tsx` file that contains the layout.
 In this file, you can add the [`<Outlet />`](https://remix.run/docs/en/main/file-conventions/routes#nested-layouts-without-nested-urls) component where the pages that share the layout are supposed to be, which will result in both the `/invoices/new` and `/invoices/{id}` pages sharing that layout.

 There also might be some cases where you need a common layout but don’t have a shared URL structure.
-Remix has a solution for that as well if you create a route `_` that route is not included in the URL.
+Remix has a solution for that as well if you create a route with the prefix `_`, that route is not included in the URL.
 These routes are called [Pathless Routes](https://remix.run/docs/en/main/file-conventions/routes#nested-layouts-without-nested-urls).

 All of these features combined enable you to compose and create powerful nested layouts, such as the one for [user profile](https://twitter-rsc.vercel.app/wolverine) in the Twitter Clone app.

 Apart from the sidebar shared by almost all pages.
-The user profile page also required a separate layout because it included tabs for tweets, replies, and likes, which could have been standalone pages.
+The user profile page also required a separate layout because it included tabs for tweets, replies, and likes, which would have been separate pages and hence standalone URLs of their own.
 This is what the file structure for the Remix app looks like:

 ```jsx
 app/